 For those yearning for a little more creature comfort, the cliffs of Flamborough and nearby Bempton are a Mecca for bird watchers with gannets, guillemots and puffins aplenty from April to July.
 Either stroll above and look down on the flocks with your binoculars or take a boat trip to see them flying seaward from their precariously placed nests.
 The beach at Ravenscar is a sanctuary for grey and common seals come pupping time and, when observing from the clifftops, you’re in for fabulous views of both land and sea.

 Whichever part you visit, don’t forget to dip your toes in those bracing North Sea waters; it’s a rite of passage when visiting the Yorkshire Coast.
-Book a Scarborough holiday cottage with us and you’ll be just a pebble’s throw away to wander back and dry off.
+Book a Yorkshire Coast holiday cottage with us and you’ll be just a pebble’s throw away to wander back and dry off.